Frehitzz/My-project/10 - BESTTODOLIST/README.md

 Open index.html in your web browser or use a local server: bash# Using Python python -m http.server 8000

-# Using Node.js
-npx serve .

-Start managing your tasks! 🎉

-File Structure
-task-management-app/
-│
-├── index.html          # Main HTML file
-├── style.css           # Stylesheet with modern design
-├── script.js           # JavaScript functionality
-└── README.md           # This file
-💡 How to Use

 Adding Tasks